 What was it that originally brought together a small group of healers to start The College of Healing?
 It was triggered by a challenge from Dr Alec Forbes who became the first doctor at the Bristol Cancer Help Centre (now Penny Brohn Centre for Cancer Care).
 A small group of us were at a weekend conference run by the Wrekin Trust and Alec said he was dissatisfied with the standard of the healers he had so far encountered and he urged us to start a school for healers.
 In fact if I remember rightly he said that that we needed to sort out our own backyard and create proper professional standards for Healers.
 Alec was very supportive of healing and used healers for his own clients but the idea of professional standards was revolutionary for Healing in 1981.

 All of us present had been involved in Healing for some years and knew he was right.
 We decided to meet up and discuss the idea of trying to think what those professional standards would be.
 That group consisted of:

-- Tony & Ann Neate founders of The Atlantean Society based on the Channelled teachings of H-A Tony’s guide.
-Both practicing teachers and healers
+- Tony & Ann Neate, founders of The Atlantean Society based on the channelled teachings of H-A, Tony’s guide.
+Both practising teachers and healers

-- Dr. David Smallbone G.P. and Homoeopath as well as practicing healer
+- Dr. David Smallbone, G.P. and Homeopath as well as practising healer

 We all felt incredibly inspired and committed to the idea of creating a proper training for healers which covered all the knowledge and understanding we thought was needed together with the right skill set to work with clients who needed the Healers help.
 We all came from different backgrounds and experience which meant that when we started to discuss and debate what was needed in the training we had to strip away all our differences to articulate what we actually did and how we viewed things and to describe our actual experience of giving and receiving healing.
 It was from this process lasting twelve months that the College of Healing was born.